 Here is a picture after mowing and raking the grass on one of the embankments on October, though it is difficult to show its size without an aerial photograph!

 These four embankments flank the farm track over the A6 road into Leicester and can be reached by walking along the track from Orchard Lane in the village.
-They were made during construction of the A6 bypass during 2005.
-With permission from the landowner the Wildspace group manages the site for the benefit of a variety of wildflowers and have replanted a hedge with hawthorn and native trees.
-We have regularly mown the largest of the four embankments, with the aim of encouraging more unusual wild flowers to thrive.
+They were formed during construction of a flyover of the A6 bypass during 2005.
+With permission from the landowner the Wildspace group manages the site for the benefit of a variety of wildflowers and have replanted a hedge with hawthorn and native trees and established a large patch of greater knapweed, a later flowering plant that supports pollinating insects.
+We have regularly mown two of the four embankments, with the aim of encouraging more unusual wild flowers to thrive.
 Wild flowers thrive best where they are not dominated by grass so it is important to mow in late summer to encourage them.

 Here is a picture after mowing and raking the grass on one of the embankments on October, though it is difficult to show its size without an aerial photograph!

-We had hoped to start some work in this area but there has been delay in adoption by the Local Authority and as far as we are aware is still the property of Miller Homes.
+We had hopes of starting some work in this area but there has been a delay in adoption by the Local Authority.